gavingu2255-ai/WLM-Paradox-Dimensional-Physics/core/AI-cannot-reach-37-but-human-can.md

 ---

-## 3. Why Gavin Can Enter 37, but AI Cannot
+## 3. Why Prepared Humans Can Enter 37, but AI Cannot
 The reason is structural, not psychological or intellectual.

 ### Why AI cannot enter 37